WHAT IF: Historical fiction in the architectural design studio

 Sullivan may be the most egregious example of the too-much/too-little phenomenon.
 Many of the remaining building types were typical of their time but infrequently given the attention of an architect.
 Some have gone the way of the dodo; others have been recurrent or have experienced revival.
 Several of these architects had extensive careers with considerable output, whereas other produced little or very specialized or focused work: Loos (apartments and detached houses), Saarinen (homes and apartment buildings), Lutyens (Arts & Crafts=country houses; Neo-Classical=war memorials and buildings for government).
 Three types are nearly absent from the literature: the market hall, public bath, and transit depot, though common enough in vernacular design or the oeuvres of other architects not included here, yet they existed in large numbers.

 DESIGNS IN SERIES: There are any number of designs ‘in series’ which fascinate.
 The eight banks of Louis Sullivan are a case in point.
+As are H. H. Richardson’s depots for the Boston & Albany railroad in the 1880s.
 But there are others in both architecture and art: 1) the detached single-family houses of Adolf Loos; 2) the six English Baroque churches of Nicholas Hawksmoor; 3) the 1920s “textile block” houses of Frank Lloyd Wright; 4) the Paris Metro stations of Hector Guimard; and in art, 5) the watercolor windmills by Frank Brangwyn which illustrate the 1923 book Windmills by Brangwyn and Hayter Preston.
 What would the next in any of these series look like?

 ONE-OFF DESIGNS: On the other hand, you say, there are unique structures crying out to be part of a series (in my estimation), such as the 1902 Bülowstraße U-bahn station in Berlin by architect Bruno Möhring.
 How might Möhring have approached a second?
 A third?
 Any architect who has done one of something is fair game for the question to be raised.